 Greenhouse gas emissions from road transport

-In 2023, carbon dioxide equivalent (CO2-e) emissions from on-road and off-road transport sources totalled 1.08 million tonnes CO2-e.
+In 2023, carbon dioxide equivalent (CO2-e) emissions from on-road and off-road transport sources totalled 1.08 million tonnes of CO2-e.
 This is 3% higher than in 2019, with fluctuations each year (for example the Covid-19 lockdowns resulted in a low of 1.01 million tonnes CO2-e during the 5 year period).
 Emissions from on-road transport sources have remained stable since 2019 (less than 0.1% change), whereas emissions from off-road transport sources increased by 3% over the same period.

 Negative result